Experiment Overview

 MATLAB Code

-% Plant with integrator: Pi(s) = K / [s(tau*s + 1)]
+% Augmented plant: Pi(s) = K / [s(tau*s + 1)]

-K = 1.53;
+K = 1.53; tau = 0.0254;

 s = tf('s');

-PI = K / (s * (tau*s + 1));
+Pi = K / (s * (tau*s + 1));

-margin(PI) % Gm = Inf, Pm = 87.8 deg at 1.53 rad/s
+margin(Pi) % Gm = Inf, Pm = 87.8 deg at 1.53 rad/s

-% Speed response plot
+% Step response overlay

 plot(data_spd(:,1), data_spd(:,2)) % setpoint